 Robert K. Chalmers Distinguished Pharmacy Educator Award

-- Victoria F. Roche, Ph.D., professor and senior associate dean, Creighton University School of Pharmacy and Health Professions
+- Victoria F. Roche, Ph.D., professor of pharmacy sciences, Creighton University School of Pharmacy & Health Professions; and

 Volwiler Research Achievement Award

 Associate Dean and William R. Kenan, Jr. Distinguished Professor

 University of North Carolina at Chapel Hill